MSU-developmentTeam/react-git-interview/README.md

 As a developer
 I want to prep for future interviews,
 By having quick access to popular interview questions, along with different solutions.
-As a user, I want to be able to vote on which solution is most helpful.

 ```
 ## Technology